Scrince/Arculus_Recovery/README.md

 dist/yellowsphere-1.6.6.tar.gz
 ```

-No YellowSphere v1.6.6 Python wheel/source archive is checked in yet.
-Existing
+The v1.6.6 Python wheel and source archive are checked in under
-package artifacts under `releases/python/` remain historical until rebuilt from
+`releases/python/` and hashed in `docs/SHA256SUMS`.
+The wheel contains the
-the YellowSphere source tree.
-The rebuilt wheel should contain the offline v1.6.6
+offline v1.6.6 HTML, jsPDF, favicon, and settings icon assets.
+Install GUI
-HTML, jsPDF, favicon, and settings icon assets.
-Install GUI dependencies
+dependencies separately with `python -m pip install ".[gui]"` when building from
-separately with `python -m pip install ".[gui]"` when building from source.
+source.

 ## Tauri Build